MEET THE AUTHOR

 2) Organize short-term use papers in file folders.

 Not everything can be digital.
-I still have physical papers that I deal with on a daily basis.
-Here is my system:
+There are still physical papers that must be dealt with on a daily basis.
+I suggest this system:

 • Have a file folder for each subject that you teach.
 Choose colored folders, if available.